Discovery (Daft Punk album): Theme

 Discovery is a concept album.
 It relates strongly to Daft Punk's childhood memories, incorporating their love of cinema and character.
-Bangalter said it deals with the duo's experiences growing up in the decade between 1975 and 1985, rather than it just being a tribute to the music of that period.
-The record was designed to reflect a playful, honest and open-minded attitude toward listening to music.
+Bangalter said it deals with the duo's experiences growing up in the decade between 1975 and 1985, rather than just being a tribute to the music of that period.
+The record was designed to reflect a playful, honest, and open-minded attitude toward listening to music.
 Bangalter compared it to the state of childhood when one does not judge or analyse music.
 Bangalter noted the stylistic approach was in contrast to that of their previous effort.
 "Homework [...] was a way to say to the rock kids, like, 'Electronic music is cool'.
 Discovery was the opposite, of saying to the electronic kids, 'Rock is cool, you know?
 You can like that.'"
 He elaborated that Homework had been "a rough and raw thing" focused on sound production and texture; in contrast, the goal of Discovery was to explore song structures and new musical forms, which was inspired by Aphex Twin's "Windowlicker".

 Composition

 In his review for AllMusic, John Bush wrote that Discovery is "definitely the New York garage edition" of Homework.
 He said Daft Punk produced a "glammier, poppier" version of Eurodisco and R&B by over-embellishing their pitch-bend and vocoder effects, including loops of divas, synth-guitars, and electric piano.
 Stylus Magazines Keith Gwillim described Discovery as a disco album, with disco's "danceable" and "sappy" elements, including its processed vocals and "prefabricated" guitar solos.
 Other critics described it as post-disco and electro-funk.
 Uproxx said it also incorporates French house.

 The opening track, "One More Time", features heavily Auto-Tuned and compressed vocals from Romanthony.
-"Aerodynamic" has a funk groove, electric guitar solo, and ends with a separate "spacier" electronic segment.
-The solo, which contains guitar arpeggios, was compared to Yngwie Malmsteen by Pulse!.
+"Aerodynamic" has a funk groove, an electric guitar solo, and ends with a separate "spacier" electronic segment.
+The arpeggiated solo was compared to Yngwie Malmsteen by Pulse!.
 "Digital Love" contains a solo performed on Wurlitzer piano, vintage synthesisers and sequencers; it incorporates elements of pop, new wave, jazz, funk and disco.
 "Harder, Better, Faster, Stronger" is an electro song.
 It is followed by "Crescendolls", an instrumental.
 "Nightvision" is an ambient track.
 "Superheroes" leans toward the "acid minimalism" of Homework.
 It begins with a drum roll and includes arpeggios that are said to resemble those in the soundtrack to the 1980 film Flash Gordon.
 "High Life" is built over a "gibberish" vocal sample and contains an organ-like section.
 "Something About Us" is a downtempo song, with digitally processed vocals and lounge rhythms.